Skip to content

 • Visa Checklist from the German Embassy in South Africa

-• You can look for a host family yourself, but It is advisable to work through an agency.
+• You can look for a host family yourself, but it is advisable to work through an agency.

 Where to search for Au Pair positions